kawaiwu2001/D.C.-Crime-Insights-Application/README.md

 - The application currently does not support mobile devices.
 Making the application mobile-friendly would also be a great addition.

 This is also the link to our group's Kanban board.
 Note that you may need to request to access it: https://venkata-chaitanya-kanakamedala.atlassian.net/jira/software/projects/CRWA/boards/2

+## Support

+The project was developed by Capstone Group 10 - CS 5934.
+For more information about the project, you can contact our professor ssibdari@vt.edu as team members emails will be deprecated in the near future.
+Additionally, you can view the repository: https://code.vt.edu/sungpeihsuan/crime-report-web-application

 ## Contributing